 No Dumping after Dusk

 This is for residents of the Township.
 Please only bring leaves and tree limbs.
 Hay bales are acceptable, but please make sure they are broken apart and take the twine string with you.
 Plastic and string get tied up in the machinery when it's time to mulch it.
-The brush drop-off site is typically open from April 1 - December 1.
+The brush drop-off site typically re-opens in April.

 Mulch